Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/4_unify_system.md

 In this section, we are going to unify these two systems into one coherent conversational AI system.

 While these two systems rely on different AI models, they share many of the same logic flow.
-They both follow the general steps of first analyizing user's question with NLU AI models, make decision on the next conversational state to be and then construct and return a response to the user.
+They both follow the general steps of first analyzing user's question with NLU AI models, make decision on the next conversational state to be and then construct and return a response to the user.
 Leveraging this shared pattern, we will first unify the node architecture of the two systems with a single parent node type, `cai_state` (`cai` is short of conversational AI).

 ```jac